Surviving long-term after a disaster will depend on how well you prepared your survival supplies before the disaster struck.

 You’ll need a first aid kit that includes insect repellent, personal hygiene items and field dressings.
 You’ll need tweezers, scissors and a surgical kit.
 You may not know how to close a large wound, but in case you have to save a life, you should know this information.
 You can keep a how-to guide on hand with your supplies.
 Make sure you have supplies that will treat teeth or eye problems too.

 You should be able to protect yourself and your family from harm.
 Some people choose to arm themselves with guns and ammunition.
 If you choose to do that, make sure you store the ammunition in a waterproof box.

-Have communication sources like a cell phone and a battery operated CB radio.
+A few additional suggestions are to have communication sources like a cell phone and a battery operated radio.
 You’ll want to get LED flashlights and lanterns, waterproof bags for clothing and you’ll want to have a way to clean your clothes.
 Store a laundry board and a five gallon bucket with some laundry soap and bleach.